mattgenious/RechargeSharp/README.md

 - ProductService
 - ShopService

-## Items being currently being implemented
+## Next items to be implemented
+- CheckoutService
+- DiscountService
-- SubscriptionService
+- ChargeService